Account settings and security

 ```

-Keep your API key confidential at all time.
+Keep your API key confidential at all times.
 Do not share it publicly or expose it in client-side code.

 If you suspect that your API key has been compromised, revoke it immediately through your control panel and generate a new one.